microsoft/showwhy/README.md

 ### Windows

-Open a Poweshell terminal, [navigate to the directory](https://docs.microsoft.com/en-us/powershell/scripting/samples/managing-current-location?view=powershell-7.2) where this project is located and run one of the commands at the `Commands` section of this README.
+Open a Powershell terminal, [navigate to the directory](https://docs.microsoft.com/en-us/powershell/scripting/samples/managing-current-location?view=powershell-7.2) where this project is located and run one of the commands at the `Commands` section of this README.

 ### MAC/LINUX: